ejci/Google-Auth-for-Titanium/readme.md

 	//do some action...
 	sync.addEventListener('click', function() {
 		googleAuth.isAuthorized(function() {
+			Ti.API.info('Access Token: ' + googleAuth.getAccessToken());
-			//user is authorized so do something...
+			//user is authorized so do something... just dont forget to add accessToken to your requests

 		}, function() {
 			//authorize first